 Located in the gold country foothills of the Sierra Nevada, Calaveras County.
 Tucked between Yosemite and Lake Tahoe.
 God’s Country.

 We produce 100% pasture raised beef.
-Our beef is USDA Certified and dry aged for 21 days.
+Our beef is USDA Certified.

 We pride ourselves on a hard day’s work, which translates to some of the best beef you will eat!

 Available for pick up or delivered directly to your door!
 Truly Farm to table.

 To say we care for our cattle is an understatement.
 Our dedication to the humane treatment is more than a priority.... it’s a commitment.

 Grass Fed Beef is better for you.
 It’s much leaner than its conventional grain fed counterpart.
 It’s also higher in key nutrients, including antioxidants, vitamins, and beneficial fats that have been tied to improved immunity and anti-inflammation benefits.
 Grass fed beef is truly clean eating!